-The Core subjects are taught daily.
-The Foundation subjects are taught discretely as part of a fortnightly rolling timetable with the exception of Religious Education, Physical Education and Art/DT (which are blocked each half term) that are taught weekly.
+The Core subjects are taught daily excluding Science which is taught during one afternoon session.
+The Foundation subjects are taught weekly, which are blocked each half term, with the exception of History and Geography which is taught as part of a fortnightly rolling timetable.
 Subject content is linked to the termly theme.